desbma/sacad/README.md

 ### Examples

-To download the cover of _Master of Puppets_ from _Metallica_, to the file `AlbumArt.jpg`, targetting ~ 600x600 pixel resolution: `sacad "metallica" "master of puppets" 600 AlbumArt.jpg`.
+To download the cover of _Master of Puppets_ from _Metallica_, to the file `AlbumArt.jpg`, targeting ~ 600x600 pixel resolution: `sacad "metallica" "master of puppets" 600 AlbumArt.jpg`.

 To download covers for your library with the same parameters as previous example: `sacad_r library_directory 600 AlbumArt.jpg`.